Slow Cooker Dinner Recipes for Easter to Make Your Holiday Menu Easier Than Ever

 Ham with Five-Spice Cherry Sauce

-With only seven ingredients, a traditional Easter dinner has never been easier or more delicious.
-This sweet cherry glaze balances the cloves for incredible flavor that's sure to become your family's holiday favorite.
+“5 stars—killer!
+Guests raved and one called it her ‘new favorite ham EVER!’” says one BH&G home cook of this Easter ham recipe.
+With only seven ingredients, a traditional Easter dinner entree has never been easier—or more delicious.
+This sweet cherry glaze balances the cloves for an incredible flavor that's sure to become your family's holiday favorite.

 Provolone Prosciutto Green Bean Casserole

-Prep this entree in a quick 20 minutes on Sunday morning, then enjoy the rest of the day with family and friends.
-Simply coat the ham in cherry cola, brown sugar, lemon juice, and mustard.
-The glaze allows for a delicious Easter dinner that no one would guess was so easy to make!
+Don’t drink soda alongside dinner.
+Add it to dinner—here, cherry cola sweetens the sauce that simmers with the ham as it slow cooks to juicy perfection.
+Prep the Easter dinner recipe in a quick 20 minutes on Sunday morning, then enjoy the rest of the day with family and friends.
+The mustard- and cola-based glaze allows for a delicious Easter dinner that no one would guess was so easy to make!

 Rustic Garlic Mashed Potatoes

-Of course, no holiday dinner is complete without this classic side dish.
-Our traditional mashed potato recipe takes less than 30 minutes to prep, but it is the most-requested side dish on our site.
+Buttery, creamy, and set to soak up all the sauces from your Easter dinner entree of choice, no holiday dinner is complete without this classic side dish.
+Our traditional mashed potato recipe takes less than 30 minutes to prep, but it is the most-requested Easter side dish on our site.
+(Craving more variety?
+Try our four-way slow cooker mashed potatoes!)

 Honey-Rosemary Roast Lamb with Potatoes and Green Beans

-This tender entree is cooked in a seasoned mix of tapioca, honey, lemon juice, snipped rosemary, and garlic for a traditional Easter meal.
+Meat and potatoes get a holiday-worthy makeover in this succulent lamb entree.
+Simmer the meat, potatoes, and green beans in a seasoned mix of tapioca, honey, lemon juice, snipped rosemary, and garlic for a traditional Easter meal all in one pot.
 Toss in fresh vegetables as a simple and flavorful side dish.
+Just add a fruit salad and an Easter dessert and dinner is done.

 Dark Chocolate Fondue with Fruit Kabobs